Pope Francis and President Joe Biden Meet Behind Closed Doors

 The Vatican had promised live coverage of President Joe Biden and Pope Francis meeting and greeting, but canceled it late Thursday because of an unspecified “protocol” that many feel was so no one can use potentially friendly footage of the pro-choice president and the leader of the anti-abortion Catholic church for political gain.
-Francis’ pre-pandemic meeting with President Donald Trump was televised live with the notably disgruntled pontiff’s body language speaking volumes about his feelings about the anti-immigration president.
+Francis’ pre-pandemic meeting with President Donald Trump, which lasted just 30 minutes, was televised live with the notably disgruntled pontiff’s body language speaking volumes about his feelings about the anti-immigration president.

-Biden and Francis do agree on issues like climate change and vaccines, and it is likely that Francis leaned on the U.S. president about migration policy—a key issue for the pontiff.
+Press offices for Biden and Francis are expected to give separate handouts of the discussion.
+The two heads of state do agree on issues like climate change and vaccines, and it is likely that Francis leaned on the U.S. president about migration policy—a key issue for the pontiff.

 The two met on five occasions while Biden was vice president, but this is the first as president so optics are important.
 The last time they met was 2015, during which they spoke of the then-recent death of Biden’s son.
 At the time, Biden said Francis offered “more comfort than even he... will ever understand.”